 Consumer Reports awards the Escape with a 3 out of 5 reliability rating, indicating average reliability.
 JD Power awards a 3.5 out of 5 predicted reliability rating which is a little better than most.
 Based on our research, we think these scores are accurate.
 The Escape has been around over a decade and the early models were plagued with problems.
 The recent models have steadily improved reliability since 2013.
 There are 102 Technical Service Bulletins issued by the NHTSA for the 2013 model year, it makes sense since it is a redesign year.
 Several of them are quite serious as they pertain to the powertrain.
 We’d avoid used 2013 models.
 2014s weren’t too much better with 75 TSBs, 2015 and 2016 are much better with less than 35 TSBs.
 A known issue with all Escapes as well as many other Ford models is a problem with the EGR valve, more specifically the differential pressure feedback sensor that fails and causes engine hesitation, stumbling, and loss of power.
 It’s pretty cheap to fix as it only requires replacing a sensor that is easily accessed, but not fixing it can cause serious engine damage.
 It’s a lesson we’ve learned from experience.
 There’s also a known issue with all 2014 and older 4WD models’ transfer case.
 If it develops a noise, the transfer case should be inspected.
 If it is damaged it should be replaced rather than rebuilt.
 For this reason, we’d avoid early 4WD models as well.
 Given the severity of several known problems, we’d recommend purchasing a 2015 or newer Escape if reliability is of concern.

 The Honda CR-V is the heavyweight of the compact SUV class, so it’s the benchmark with which we will compare the Escape.
 First off, The CR-V has been completely redesigned and now offers Honda Sense safety technology suite standard in all models.
 Not only does the Escape not offer these features unless it’s on a top trim, their safety technology is inferior.
-So if these features are important to you, the CR-V is your best bet without a question.
+So if these features are important to you, the CR-V is your best bet, without question.
 The second row and cargo space are ampler in the Honda as well.
 Both have comparable ride comfort and quality, with the Ford having a quieter cabin.
 The CR-V is more efficient and receives top reliability scores.
 For basic transportation needs, it is the more prudent choice.
 What the Ford offers that the Honda lacks is a responsive, engaged driving experience.
 Acceleration is quicker and power more available in the 2.0L Escape.
 The suspension and handling offer more responsive steering and handling as well.
-If driving dynamics are a priority, the Escape performs better.
+If driving dynamics are a priority, the Escape is the stronger contender.

 The Escape S has an MSRP of $23,750 and is the only escape with the 2.5 Liter 4 cylinder engine with variable cam timing, the higher trims receive the 1.5 Liter EcoBoost with auto stop-start or a 2.0 Liter twin scroll EcoBoost.
 The Escape S comes with a 6 speaker SYNC system with voice recognition, automatic headlamps, LED taillamps, remote keyless entry, and a rearview camera.
 The Escape SE starts at $25,250 and receives a different engine, blind spot monitoring with cross-traffic alert, upgraded 17in wheels, 10-way power driver seat, dual zone climate control, paddle shifters, 2 more cupholders, fog lamps, dual chrome exhaust tips, skid plates, and tinted rear windows.
 The 2.0L EcoBoost engine costs $1,345 and the intelligent 4WD is $1,750.
 A 201A equipment group package costs $1,395 and equips projector headlamps with LED signature lighting, 9-speaker sound system, one touch window operation, power converter 110V outlet, reverse sensing system, black roof rack side rails, and SYNC 3 with SYNC Connect.
 The SE Sport Appearance Package equips 19 in black aluminum wheels, halogen projector headlamps with black bezel, LED signature running lights, black tinted taillamps, black front fender grille, black front and rear lower fascia, black roof rails, leather wrapped steering wheel and shifter, sporty V shaped partial leather seats, and gloss black fog lamp surrounds for $1,295.
 A panoramic sunroof is available for $1,496.
 Remote start costs $495.
 An SE Cold Weather Package provides a 110-volt power outlet, all-weather floor mats, heated mirrors, heated front seats, and heated wiper park.
 The SE Leather Comfort Package wraps the seats, steering wheel, and shift knob in leather and upgrades the mirrors for $1,595.
 Navigation is an extra $795.
 The Titanium trim arrives at $29,250 and adds a reverse sensing system, 18in wheels, leather-trimmed seats, power front passenger seat, driver seat memory function, 10-speaker Sony audio system, SYNC 3, SYNC Connect, auto-dimming rearview mirror, leather-wrapped steering wheel, leather-wrapped shift knob, power converter 110V outlet, ambient lighting, Intelligent Access with push button start, remote start, universal garage opener, upgraded mirrors, LED signature lighting, roof rack rails, hands-free power liftgate, and windshield wiper de-icer.
 The 2.0L EcoBoost engine costs $1,345 and the intelligent 4WD is $1,750.
 A 301A Equipment Group includes auto high beams, enhance active park assist, bi-xenon HID headlights with LED signature running lights heated steering wheel, lane keep assist with driver alert system, rain-sensing wipers, and a supplemental PTC heater for $1,995.
 A trailering package is available for $495 but requires the 2.0L engine.
 The Titanium Sport Appearance Package is essentially the same as the SE Sport Appearance Package, yet costs $725.
 Adaptive cruise control with pre-collision assist costs $595.
 A sunroof is available for $1,495.